-Note: this post was updated on DATE with new information on the latest biometrics capabilities
+Note: this post was updated on June 2023 with new information on the latest biometrics capabilities

 We recently finished our series on artificial intelligence and its multitude of uses in physical security.
 A natural segue is moving into biometrics and how advances in AI are making its use for access control, identification, and authentication increasingly popular.

 The word biometrics can be studied in two parts: bio, relating to biology or the study of life and living organisms; and metrics, or the rule-based system of measuring data for comparative and tracking purposes.
 Interestingly, biometric solutions bring together qualitative and quantitative factors.